 Chief/PD Hour occurs monthly during conference.
 In this meeting, only the residents and the residency director are present.
 Additionally, we have an intern lunch hour that recurs, and class specific retreats that occur in the spring.

 What forms of teaching are required of residents?

 Upper level residents supervise rotating third and fourth year medical students in the ED.
 Furthermore, our residents are involved with teaching second year medical students (not rotating in the ED) in the McGovern Medical School Technical Skills course.
 Residents regularly contribute to didactics, small groups, and simulation training as well.

 Most medical students work with senior residents in the emergency department and present cases directly to them and the faculty.

 Does the program have an oral board review course?

-A specific course is not taught, but conference time is spent reviewing the mechanics of the oral board exam and practicing cases.
+We dedicate time monthly during conference reviewing the mechanics of the oral board exam and practicing cases.
 Each year the faculty proctor in-house mock oral examinations for each resident in the format of the ABEM Oral Board.